jeanbaptisteb/ACT/README.md

         [ True, False, False, False, False, False], [False, False, False, False, False, False],
-        [False, False, False, False, False, False]]), 'Cellwise_ExactTestSize': 0.0485925, 'Famwise_AlphaStar': 0.002155596168895355,
+        [False, False, False, False, False, False]]), 'Cellwise_ExactTestSize': 0.048640833333333335, 'Famwise_AlphaStar': 0.002218134534779443,
- 'Famwise_CriticalValue': 3.067912650623893,
+ 'Famwise_CriticalValue': 3.059355919579737,
  'Famwise_Significant': array([[False, False, False, False, False, False],
         [False, False, False, False, False, False],
         [False, False, False, False, False, False],
-        [False, False, False, False, False, False]]), 'Famwise_ExactTestSize': 0.05002, 'OmnibusHypothesis': 'Not rejected'}
+        [False, False, False, False, False, False]]), 'Famwise_ExactTestSize': 0.05,
+ 'OmnibusHypothesis': 'Not rejected'}
  ```
 ## Interpreting the output

 The function returns a dictionary, formatted according to the convention used in the R implementation of this method.
+(Except for the 'Seed' value, which is not available in the R version of ACT).

 **TL;DR**